How to Use Multichannel Marketing for Your Business

 A “cookie” is a piece of code that is sent from a website and stored on the user’s computer.
 It allows the site to track the user as they move around the web.

-As those consumers move on to browse other websites that sell ad space, an ad for your store (or even the specific product they added to their basket) can follow them–increasing conversion rates for abandoned carts from 8% to 26%.
+As those consumers move on to browse other websites that sell ad space, an ad for your store (or even the specific product they added to their basket) can follow them.
 You can add more people to the sales funnel with a Google ad sending people to your website, and then follow them around the web after they leave.

 In addition to getting new clients from paid search, you can also promote your t-shirt sale to your email list.
 This drives traffic from your current client base to your website.
 Moreover, you can use the same retargeting strategy discussed earlier by exporting your email list and serving them targeted ads for the sale.
 This can boost the open rate on those emails from 50% to 100%, according to several professional testimonies.
 If those same clients see a similar ad/deal you run on Facebook, your conversion rates continue to climb.